HPV treatment: overview of all options

 LLLT laser therapy (HPV Health)

-Low Level Laser Therapy (LLLT) is a cold vaginal laser therapy that stimulates cellular recovery and includes a special anti-infectious program.
+Low Level Laser Therapy (LLLT) is a cold vaginal laser therapy that stimulates cellular recovery and also has a special anti-infectious program.
 The treatment is painless, has no side effects, and is used to support the healing of cervical tissue.

 - CIN 1 and CIN 2